Otago University Debating Society: World Universities Debating Championship

 OUDS has sent teams to the World Universities Debating Championship.
-In 2013 Otago sent three teams, all of whom 'broke' or qualified, for the 48 team knock out rounds.
+In 2013 Otago sent three teams to the World Championship being hosted in Berlin, all of whom 'broke' or qualified, for the 48 team knock out rounds.
 The Otago A team of Alec Dawson and Kieran Bunn made it into the top four teams and competed in the grand final (ultimately won by the Monash B team).
 In the 2014 Worlds in Chennai, Otago sent two teams, once again breaking both teams into the knock out rounds.
 Unfortunately both teams were knocked out in the octo-finals.
 Otago University has traditionally been very supportive of the OUDS WUDC campaigns.

 Australasian Womens Debating Championships

 OUDS has regularly sent teams to Australasian Women's.
 Some of the best women debaters from around the world compete in the tournament, which is aimed at development for junior speakers.
 In 2016, Otago made it to the grand final with a team of Emily Williams and Alice Sowery.
 Similarly, in 2017 Otago broke to the semi-finals of the tournament with a team of Emily Williams and Selena Ballantyne.

 In 2017, Otago won a bid to host AWDC in 2018.

 Otago AWDC 2018 occurred in early September 2018.
 Teams from around Australasia attended the tournament.
-Two Otago teams broke into the quarter finals.
+Two Otago teams broke into the quarter-finals.
 Otago 1 made it to the Grand Finals.
 Grace Belworthy was awarded fifth best speaker of the tournament.